MurphJack/MurphJack/README.md

 - 👋 Hi, I’m @MurphJack
-- 👀 I’m interested in python ..
+- 👀 I’m interested in python and Javascript ..
-- 🌱 I’m currently learning software development ...
+- 🌱 Recently graduated from MTU ...
-- looking to learn more python and start on java

 <!---
 MurphJack/MurphJack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.